On the Brauer groups of fibrations: Preliminary results

 Let $\ell$ be a prime number.
 Recall that a $\ell$-torsion abelian group $M$ is of \emph{cofinite type} if $M[\ell]$ is finite.
 This is also equivalent to that $M$ can be written as $(\QQ_\ell/\ZZ_\ell)^{r}\oplus M_0$ for some integer $r\geq 0$ and some finite group $M_0$.
 We also say that a torsion abelian group $M$ is of cofinite type if $M(\ell)$ is of cofinite type for all primes $\ell$.
 It is easy to see that a morphism $M\rightarrow N$ between abelian groups of cofinite type has a kernel and a cokernel of finite exponent if and only if the kernel and cokernel are finite.

 In the following, we will show the cofinitness of geometric Tate-Shafarevich groups and geometric Brauer groups defined in previous sections.

-\begin{lem} The group $\Sha_{U_{k^s}}(A)(\ell)$ defined in the Proposition \ref{geosha} is of cofinite type for any $\ell\neq p$. \end{lem} \begin{proof} We might shrink $U$ such that $A$ extends to an abelian scheme $\SA$ over $U$.
+\begin{lem} The group $\Sha_{U_{k^s}}(A)(\ell)$ defined in the Proposition \ref{geosha} is of cofinite type for any $\ell\neq p$. \end{lem} \begin{proof} We may shrink $U$ such that $A$ extends to an abelian scheme $\SA$ over $U$.
 By the exact sequence

 we get a surjection

 Since $H^1(U_{k^s},\SA[\ell])$ is finite, $H^1(U_{k^s}, \SA)[\ell]$ is also finite.
 Thus, it suffices to show

 This follows from $\SA\cong j_*A$, since $\SA$ is a N\'eron model of $A$ over $U$, where $j:\Spec K\lra U$ is the generic point.